 You can learn a lot about customers from support tickets and product usage data.
 But to get a complete picture of their needs, sometimes you’ve just gotta ask.

 “Who are you?
 And what do you want from us?”
 To give users the features and services they want, we’ve got to know this.
 So we send out a user persona survey with a typeform.
 This helps us focus on the things users need, not just the things we want to build.

 Check it out here.
 And don’t forget to click “Drum Roll” at the end to see how happy you’ve made our Customer Success team.

 You’re going out of your way to keep customers happy and moving toward their goals.
 Is it working?
 If you don’t know, it’s time to find out.

-We do it with a customer feedback survey.
+We do it with a customer feedback form.